KyleYu2003/Data-Engineering-Matters/README.md

 # Data Engineering Matters
-Here is a finetuen project finished by Kangqi in CSC6052
+Here is a finetune project finished by Kangqi in CSC6052